-Basis of Presentation - The Company prepares its financial statements on the basis of accounting practices prescribed or permitted by the ODI.
+Basis of Presentation - The Company prepares its financial statements on the basis of accounting practices prescribed or permitted by the Ohio Department of Insurance.
 These statutory practices differ from accounting principles generally accepted in the United States of America ("GAAP").